skip directly to Main Content Navigation Search A-Z Index Ask the Bulldog Find People Top Story Breadcrumbs Footer

 Melinda Nguyen

-Title: Professor; MSN, CMSRN
+Title: Nursing Program Director and Professor; MSN, CMSRN

 Degrees: Melinda completed a Masters in Nursing program at the University of San Francisco in 2006.
 She earned her Bachelors of Science in Psychology in 1999.
 In 2017 she become a certified medical-surgical registered nurse.